Calendar and Credit System

 CPT is an integral part of the program of study.
 Referred to as experiential learning, work experience permits the student to take lecture and textbook learning and apply that knowledge to the workplace.

-A doctoral student that completes all coursework and enters the thesis/dissertation phase of the program may be considered for CPT if the work experience is clearly documented as necessary for the completion of the thesis or dissertation, as determined by the Primary Designated School Official.
+A doctoral student that completes all coursework and enters the thesis/dissertation phase of the program may be considered for CPT if the work experience is clearly documented as necessary for completion of the thesis or dissertation, as determined by the Primary Designated School Official.

 To apply for CPT, please submit the following documents to the Office of International Students: